Get Perfect Fades With Denimhunters’ Raw Denim Wash Guide

 The best-looking jeans are without a doubt those you break in yourself.
-The process is challenging and time consuming, and success or failure basically comes down to what you do before you wash your jeans, how you wash them, and what you do after the first wash.
+The process is challenging and time consuming.
+Success or failure comes down to what you do before you wash your jeans, how you wash them, and what you do after the first wash.
 In this three-step raw denim wash guide, we show you how to transform a pair of rigid, dark blue, raw denim jeans into something that will make heads turn.

 The Starting Point

-First of all, to achieve a great worn-in look we recommend that you choose a pair of jeans made of high quality denim, which (generally) will break in more beautifully.
-However, figuring out whether your jeans are made of a quality fabric is not that easy.
+To achieve a great worn-in look, we recommend that you choose a pair of high-quality raw denim jeans, which (generally) breaks in better.
+Figuring out whether your jeans are made of a quality fabric is not that easy.

-One place to initiate the examination is to fold up your jeans at the bottom and take a look at the outer seem of the leg.
-If it has selvage edges (see picture below), the quality is normally high, although not always.
+A general rule of thumb is to go for selvedge denim.
+Fold up your jeans at the bottom and take a look at the outerseam of the leg.
+If it has selvedge edges, the quality is normally high, although not always.
 Like in everything else in life, you get what you pay for.

 The initial pre-soak will remove most of the starch and soften the fabric.
 Even though some argue that rinsed jeans won’t wear in as well as dry ones, the rinse will make your jeans last longer.
 In this article, you can read more about how to make your jeans last longer.

-Once your jeans start looking like this, it’s okay to wash.
-These have been used for eight months straight, and have only been dry cleaned once.
+Once your jeans start looking the ones above it’s okay to wash.
+These have been worn for eight months straight and they have only been dry cleaned once.

-However, if you still want to postpone the first wash you can try airing your jeans before you wash.
-But when you start getting comments about the smell, it’s time to wash them.
-Again, the procedure depends on what results you are aiming for.
-Some use dry cleaning before or instead of machine washing, but that’s only for the really hardcore denim nerds.
+If you still want to postpone the first wash, try airing your jeans before you wash.
+But, when you start getting comments about the smell, it’s time to wash.

-If you are impatient and want to see some results you can throw your jeans in the washing machine; prewashing is not necessary and a low spin cycle reduces the risk of white vertical lines down the legs.
+If you are impatient and want to see some results you can throw your jeans in the washing machine.
+Again, remember to turn them inside out!
+You can even wash them on a no-spin cycle to prevent those horrible vertical lines.
 Dry as mentioned above.

-This pair of Levi’s Vintage Clothing 1967 505 jeans have been worn every day for four months straight, and washed about 7-8 times in the machine during this period.
+This pair of Levi’s Vintage Clothing 1967 505 jeans has been worn every day for four months and washed about 7-8 times during this period.

-If you are looking for a more even wear pattern with less contrasts, you don’t need to wait months before the first wash, and you can generally wash them more often.
-Nevertheless, you can still consult point 2) and 3) above for guidance on washing.
+If you are looking for vintage-style fades with a more even wear pattern and less contrast, then don’t wait months before the first wash.
+You should wash them more often.